hwayne/alloydocs/language/signatures.rst

   sig Node {
     -- no self loops
-    , edge: set Node - this
+    , edges: set Node - this
   }

 A :dfn:`dependent field` is one where the expression depends on the values of other fields in the atom.
 The dependencies must be fields defined either in the signature or its `supertype <subtypes>`.